 Eat what nature has to offer, which often means a plant-based diet.
 The menu includes lots of vegetables, fruit, and nuts.
 This type of diet will be a bit lower in simple carbohydrates but has more fiber and phytonutrients than the typical Western diet.
 Nutrients from a plant-based diet can help ward off:

-Secondary plant substances are those substances that give a plant its typical aroma, bright color, or bitter taste.
+Secondary plant substances give a plant its typical aroma, bright color, or bitter taste.
 So, aim to get eat a variety of colors for optimal nutrients.
-These phytonutrients have so many positive characteristics to them and help to reduce cancer, inflammation, and hypertension.
+These phytonutrients have so many healthy benefits and help to reduce cancer, inflammation, and hypertension.

 Too much red meat might lead to certain types of cancer.
 Processed meat, such as bacon or cured sausages, can increase the risk of colon cancer.
 Poultry, preferably in high organic quality, is the healthier choice.